OneIdentity/safeguard-api-tutorial/spp3-postman/postman-hol.md

 Select the `v3.json` file that you downloaded.

+If you see an `IMPORT` screen, select `Generate a Postman Collection`.

-There is kind of a weird user experience after you select the `v3.json` file where it doesn't seem like the dialog is responding, but then it will close and send you back to the main Postman view.
-After a few seconds a little pop up will appear in the lower right corner saying that the file was imported.
+After you select the `v3.json` file, it doesn't seem like the dialog is responding, but then it will close and send you back to the main Postman view.
+After a few seconds a pop up appears in the lower right corner saying that the file was imported.

 If you go back to the `Collections` tab in the left pane and expand the `v3` node, you will see that the entire `core` service has been imported into